 - If someone requests you do not make a formal report:

-You are required to make a formal report to the Title IX office so that we may address institutional issues of sexual misconduct or harassment within the university.
+You are required to make a formal report to the Title IX office so that we may address institutional issues of sexual misconduct within the university.
 Ensure the person understands you do not have a choice of whether to report or not as a Responsible Employee, but that they can talk about their reporting options confidentially with a Confidential Resource.

-- If you’re not sure whether the conduct is sexual misconduct or sexual harassment:
+- If you’re not sure whether the conduct is sexual misconduct:

 You do not need to make this determination.
 Talk to the Title IX Office.
-Investigators will do the work of determining whether it rises to the level of misconduct or harassment.
+Investigators will do the work of determining whether it rises to the level of misconduct.

-All employees who witness or receive a report of sexual assault of a student—whether you are a Responsible Employee, a Confidential Employee, or do not fall in either category—must report de-identified statistics to the Title IX Office in accordance with state law [Wis.
+Note: All employees who witness or receive a report of sexual assault of a student—whether you are a Responsible Employee, a Confidential Employee, or do not fall in either category—must report de-identified statistics to the Title IX Office in accordance with state law [Wis.
 Stats, sec.
 36.11(22)] and our university policies.

 More information about reporting obligations at UWM can be found in the handout below.